TedTschopp/tedt.org/_work-in-progress/Social Combat.md

 ## Step Eight: Actions & Tests

 During an exchange, a player may choose and perform one of following actions.
 Each participant has but one action.
-The Narrator may limit the number of characters able to participate in an Intrigue at any given time, based on the circumstances.
+The Narrator may limit the number of characters able to participate in an **Engagement** at any given time, based on the circumstances.
 It’s one matter to take part in a council meeting or public debate and another to try and carry on a covert discussion between more than two or three people at once.

 #### Assist

-During an Intrigue, you may support another character’s arguments, encouraging them as they debate and argue.
+During an **Engagement**, you may support another character’s arguments, encouraging them as they debate and argue.
 If you succeed on a ChallenGinG (9) Persuasion test, you can lend one half your Persuasion rank (round down) as a modifier to your ally’s next conflict test result.

 #### Consider